enyata/innovation-sandbox-php/src/Atlabs/README.md

 ### sandbox_key

-This can be found in the innovation sandbox dashboard after signup.
-However`0ae0db703c04119b3db7a03d7f854c13` can be used for testing purposes.
+This can be found in the innovation sandbox dashboard after sign up.

 ### host